-American soprano Emily Martin has regularly received acclaim for her “enchanting iridescence” (The Sarasota Herald Tribune), and has been called “dramatically energetic and skillful” (The Philadelphia Inquirer).
-Her “acting ability, seamlessly interwoven with her singing” (Charlotte Herald-Tribune) is apparent in her performances with such companies as The Santa Fe Opera (Peter Grimes), Palm Beach Opera (Thâis), Opera Nevada (Turandot), Chautauqua Opera (Cosi Fan Tutte), and Skylight Music Theater (Midnight Angel, The Little Prince, Don Giovanni, and Rosina), among others.
+American lyric soprano Emily Martin is enjoying a diverse and busy career as a performer, director, producer, and mentor for young singers.
+Acclaimed for her “enchanting iridescence” (The Sarasota Herald Tribune), and having been called “dramatically energetic and skillful” (The Philadelphia Inquirer) with her “acting ability, seamlessly interwoven with her singing” (Charlotte Herald-Tribune), Emily has brought a variety of characters to the stages of The Santa Fe Opera (Peter Grimes), Palm Beach Opera (Thâis), Opera Nevada (Turandot), Chautauqua Opera (Cosi Fan Tutte), and Skylight Music Theater (Midnight Angel, The Little Prince, Don Giovanni, and Rosina).